 Itemized Deductions vs. Standard Deduction

-Itemized deductions can include expenses like mortgage interest, state taxes, and medical expenses.
+Itemized deductions can include expenses like mortgage interest, state taxes, medical expenses, and charitable donations, though medical expenses are deductible only to the extent they exceed 7.5% of adjusted gross income.
 Taxpayers can only claim itemized deductions if their total eligible expenses exceed the standard deduction amount for their filing status and itemize deductions.
+State and local taxes are also subject to SALT limits.
+The SALT deduction cap is increased to $40,000 for 2025-2028.

 Impact of Tax Plans on Different Filing Statuses